 The Partnership has the ability to issue an unlimited number of Class A, Class F and Class O units.
-Each class of units has different fees and expenses as outlined in its offering memorandum dated October 2, 2013 ("Offering Memorandum"), as amended and restated on December 23, 2013 and as amended on October 17, 2014.
+Each class of units has different fees and expenses as outlined in its offering memorandum dated December 23, 2013, as amended ("Offering Memorandum").